veryfansome/dnd/heartstone_campaign/pilot_1/README.md

    - **Description:** Valthor asks the players if they are fully committed to the mission.
 He emphasizes the importance of their roles and the need for absolute trust and cooperation.
 Valthor assures them that their efforts will be rewarded and that they will be remembered as the architects of a new era for Draconia.
    - **Challenge:** The players must make a final decision about their commitment to the mission.
 They need to consider the risks, the potential rewards, and their own moral beliefs.
    - **Resolution:** The players express their commitment to the mission, feeling a sense of purpose and determination.
 They understand the gravity of their actions but are motivated by the vision of a better future.

+6. **The Plan:**
+   - **Description:** Valthor explains that the clerics of the Temple have never needed to be overly suspicious, but he cannot accompany the party because he is banished and known to the acolytes and so would endanger the mission.
+He provides the players with a map of the village.
+The map shows the village with the location of the Temple marked out.
+He also provides a separate map showing the grounds of the Temple.
+Valthor explains the Heartstone is often off-limits to the public but on certain days and during the Festival, it would be presented to the public for worship.
+Anyone can enter the stone's chamber, though it is under guard.
+Valthor feels the Festival may present unique opportunities to take the stone and that the party should go to the site, plan the job and come back with the Heartstone.
+   - **Challenge:** The players must discuss and agree on a course of action.
+   - **Resolution:** The players come to agreement and progress towards Drakenshire.

 ### Conclusion